nyxlib/nyx-node/README.md

 # Nyx Node

 The `Nyx Node` project introduces a protocol, backward-compatible with [INDI 1.7](./spec/INDI.pdf), for controlling astronomical hardware.
-It enhances INDI by supporting multiple independent nodes, each with its own embedded stack.

 It enhances INDI by supporting multiple independent nodes, each with its own embedded protocol stack.
 The nodes can communicate via an [MQTT](https://mqtt.org/) broker, a [Redis](https://redis.io/) cache (low latency streams) or directly over TCP, offering flexibility and scalability for distributed systems.

 The `Nyx Node` library is written in C99 and requires no dependencies in a POSIX environment.
 Its low footprint makes it suitable for deployment on microcontrollers (ESP, Cortex-M, ...).